 You can quickly setup custom instrumentation of your code with AIMS, and in this small example we will instrument an Azure Logic App workflow.
-You can read more on how to create a custom agent that can be used with instrumentation here.

 The goal of this instrumentation is to count the number of executions of a particular workflow.
 In short we will just update a counter with +1 for every execution.
 For AIMS to interpret the numbers correctly, the statpoint in the agent definition must be set to "sum".
 Below you can see a screenshot that uses the HTTP connector to send data to AIMS.

 You can of course pass any time-series based parameter or number from the workflow to AIMS for monitoring.
 In addition you can pass or create events.